-Pillar Posts are the foundation posts which support your blog and are usually larger posts with between 1000-2000 words.
+Pillar Posts are the foundation posts that support your blog and are usually larger posts with between 1000-2000 words.

-They’re the posts written on topics which are actionable, engaging and will help your readers the most.
+They’re the posts written on topics that are actionable, engaging and will help your readers the most.

 They’re also posts built to withstand time – the ones which should be updated and added to whenever required, to keep the information up to date and fresh!

-You’ll probably find that once your blog has been going for a while, the pillar posts are the ones which generate you the most traffic!
+You’ll probably find that once your blog has been going for a while, the pillar posts are the ones that generate you the most traffic!

 You should try and write a pillar post for each of the categories you have on your blog, as they're the main topics you'll be writing all your posts and content under.